 As you approach this table he has set for us today, know that you are approaching HIM.
 His door is open, you don't need to make an appointment, just start the conversation and be truthful with Him.
-And know that it is His desire that we come to this table in unity!

 Pour your heart out to Him.
 He promises to hear you.
 Come to HIS table and start your year by being refreshed!